5 Things To Look For In Your Next Best Web Designer

 If you’re not a tech wizard, it’s likely that you’ll need support after your website has gone live, and you need to find out whether your designer will continue to offer that support for you.

-Most designers will offer some kind of tech support package for websites that they build but be warned, this may be on a retainer and could very well cost you each month.
+Most designers will offer some kind of tech support package for websites they build, but be warned, this may be on a retainer and could cost you each month.

 How Long Do You Expect The Project To Take?

 Setting expectations is vital in any project.
 Find out how long it’s going to take, what information they need, when you should expect the first drafts, etc.

 Get these expectations onto paper now before signing an agreement.